Acousmodules

 credits

-These plugins are made with Synthedit software, which use Steinberg's SDK for the exported plugins, and I would like to thank Jeff McClintock and the extension developers without whom these tools would not exist, as well as most of my production since nearly 20 years ...
+These plugins are made with Synthedit software, which use Steinberg's SDK for the exported plugins, and I would like to thank Jeff McClintock and the extension developers without whom these tools would not exist, as well as most of my production since more than 20 years ...

 They are distributed as "freeware" because even if their public availability means a lot of extra work they are first made for my personal use, so...